Actindo-AG/Documentation/PIM/API/05_Products.md

 For a list of standard *PIM* attributes, see [The product object](#the-product-object).
 The required fields are marked in bold.

-To get a list of all your attributes, see [List of all attributes](#to-be-determined).
+To get a list of all your attributes, see [List the attributes in an attribute set](./04_EntityData.md#list-the-attributes-in-an-attribute-set).

 | Attribute      | Type | Description |
 | ----------- | ----------- | ---------- |